This accessibility statement applies to content published on the Funding Service domain.

 - zoom in up to 300% without the text spilling off the screen

-- navigate most of the website using just a keyboard
+- navigate most of the service using just a keyboard

-- navigate most of the website using speech recognition software
+- navigate most of the service using speech recognition software

-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the service using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver).

-We have also made the website text as simple as possible to understand.
+We’ve also made the service text as simple as possible to understand.

-How accessible is this application?
+How accessible this website is

 Reporting accessibility problems with this website

-We are always looking to improve the accessibility of this website.
-If you find any problems, or you think we are not meeting accessibility requirements, contact firstname.lastname@example.org.
+We’re always looking to improve the accessibility of this website.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact firstname.lastname@example.org.